tomsWebConsulting/twcsl/Element/Header/Header Account Link Text Replace With First Name/README.md

 * Add code from file **[header account link text replace with first name.html][4]** to Website > Pages > Website Tools > Code Injection > FOOTER.
-  Please see [Add code to code injection][5].
-Read the code for any instructions within.
+  Refer to [Add code to code injection][5] for details.

+* Read the code for any instructions within.

 ##  Notes